MikVR7/Homie/.warp/context.md

      ]
    }
    ```
-3. **Platform Translation**: System translates to OS-specific commands (mv/move, rm/del, etc.)
+3. **Python Execution**: Backend maps each abstract operation to a pure Python implementation
-4. **Cross-Platform Execution**: Same operations work on any platform
+4. **Cross-Platform Execution**: Same operations work on any platform without shell commands

 ### **Why This Is Superior:**
 - ✅ **Truly cross-platform** - same operations work on Windows, Linux, macOS, Android, iOS
-- ✅ **Permission-aware** - AI can check access and suggest fallbacks for locked files
+- ✅ **Permission-aware** - AI can check access and suggest fallbacks
-- ✅ **Much more reliable** - no complex Python file operations
+- ✅ **Reliable** - pure Python file operations with structured error handling
 - ✅ **AI has full intelligence** - can list directories, check permissions, handle archives
 - ✅ **Smart fallbacks** - automatic alternatives when operations fail
-- ✅ **Easy to debug** - operations translate to readable commands
+- ✅ **Easy to debug** - operations are explicit and logged
 - ✅ **Comprehensive logging** - all operations and results tracked

 ### **Complete Operation Set:**